 Welcome!
-Security Ledger is an independent security news website that explores the intersection of cyber security with business, commerce, politics and everyday life.
+The Security Ledger is an independent security news website that explores the intersection of cyber security with business, commerce, politics and everyday life.
 Security Ledger provides well-reported and context-rich news and opinion about computer security topics that matter in our IP-enabled homes, workplaces and daily lives.

 The Security Ledger has been recognized for breaking coverage of security-related issues, including leading edge coverage of security as it relates to The Internet of Things.
 We were voted a Top 100 Information Security Blog in 2017.
 Security Ledger stories regularly appear on the front page of Reddit, Slashdot.org, Techmeme and other leading technology news sites.
 We have also been recognized by leading industry publications for our pioneering work as an editorially independent, privately sponsored news website.

 Our Editorial Policy

 The Security Ledger is editorially independent.
-We don’t accept sponsored or contributed articles or interviews, though we’re always open to talking to smart people working in the security industry (researchers, executives, etc.).
+We’re always open to ideas for sponsored or contributed thought leader articles, or talking to smart people working in the security industry (researchers, executives, etc.).
 If you’ve got an interesting story idea, feel free to let us know!
 If you’re a freelance reporter with an interesting security story and are looking to pitch it, use the Contact page to reach out.
-We may be interested.
+We’ll get right back to you.